apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

   may perform to those needed to access data in the S3 bucket.
 This potentially includes a DynamoDB table, KMS access, etc.
-* Implementations need to be resistant to attacks which pass in invalid data as their token identifier: validate the types of the unmarshalled data; set limits on the size of all strings and other arrays to read in, etc.
+* Implementations need to be resistant to attacks which pass in invalid data as their token identifier: validate the types of the unmarshaled data; set limits on the size of all strings and other arrays to read in, etc.

 ### <a name="resilience"></a> Resilience